-Sheraton-influenced furniture dates from about 1790-1820.
-It's named for the London furniture designer and teacher Thomas Sheraton (1751-1806), who trained as a cabinetmaker, but is known for his written guides, especially his first, The Cabinet-Maker and Upholsterer's Drawing-Book, published 1791-94.
-A neoclassic style, it falls within the Federal period in the United States.
+Sheraton-influenced furniture dates from about 1790 through 1820.
+It is named for the famed London, England furniture designer and teacher Thomas Sheraton (1751-1806), who trained as a cabinetmaker.
+He is very well known known for his written guides, especially his first, The Cabinet-Maker and Upholsterer's Drawing-Book, published 1791-94.
+A neoclassic style, Sheraton design falls within the Federal period in the United States.

 Woods Used in Sheraton Style Pieces

 Because Sheraton furniture is characterized by contrasting veneers and inlays, pieces often contain more than one type of wood.
-For the base, satinwood was a favorite, but mahogany and beech were also popular.
+For the base, satinwood was a favorite among furniture craftsmen, but mahogany and beech were also popular.

 For the decorative elements, common woods included tulipwood, birch, ash, and rosewood.
 Since craftsmen frequently used the local woods at hand, American versions of Sheraton's designs might use cedar, cherry, walnut, or maple as well.

 Occasionally the back legs in these pieces would be splayed.
 They are often rounded (another distinction from Hepplewhite, who preferred a square shaped leg on his designs), and frequently have reeded edges, in imitation of Classical columns.
 They are sometimes joined together with stretchers.